yavuzitconsulting/offline-nsfw-scanner/Readme.md

 ### Features

+-   **Easy-To_use**: No Prerequisites!
+I'm shipping a compatible python version and setting up a virtual environment, just run "start.bat"!
 -   **Offline Functionality**: Completely local analysis.
 No data leaves your machine.
 -   **Deep Directory Scan**: Scans any directory and all of its subdirectories.
 -   **System Directory Handling**: Capable of scanning system directories and even entire drives without crashing.